 - Pleated filter: Every three months

-3. Call AW Heating & Air Conditioning When Your Furnace is Creating Odd Noises
+3. Call AW Heating & Air Conditioning When Your Furnace Is Producing Weird Noises

-Some furnaces, especially older ones, could be louder than others.
-But if you’re detecting exceedingly loud or weird noises, you should call a heating and cooling company like AW Heating & Air Conditioning for furnace repair in Lincoln.
+Some furnaces, particularly older ones, could be louder than others.
+But if you’re noticing very loud or odd noises, it may be time to contact a heating and cooling company like AW Heating & Air Conditioning for furnace repair in Lincoln.

-Here are several noises to keep an eye out for, how to fix them and when to call a professional.
+Here are a few noises to be looking for, how to repair them and when to call a professional.

 Furnace Making Gurgling or Bubbling Noise

-This noise occurs more commonly with high-efficiency furnaces.
-That’s since they emit fumes in another way than older furnaces, and the process can make some moisture.
-If your furnace is running into issues draining this water, it could make gurgling or bubbling sounds.
-You’ll need experienced support for this problem, since it can be caused by a blocked drain pipe or clogged drain pan.
+This noise is more common with high-efficiency furnaces.
+That’s since they discharge fumes in another way than older furnaces, and the process can create some moisture.
+If your furnace is having difficulties discharging this water, it might make gurgling or bubbling sounds.
+You’ll want professional support for this trouble, since it could be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise